nixsterchan/razer-data-engineer-challenge-2023/part2/README.md

-# Razer Data Engineer Technical Assignment: Part 2
+# Razer Data Engineer Technical Assignment: Part 2 Data Architecture Design

 ## Overview
 This project aims to create a data processing pipeline that utilizes the docker image created from before.
 The pipeline will leverage AWS services such as S3, SQS, Lambda, Fargate, Kinesis and Redshift.